xlsson/bth-editor-server/README.md

 Tests use `mocha` (test framework) and `nyc` (code coverage).
 The test script also uses `cross-env` (for cross-OS compatibility).
 In the tests, `chai` (assertion library), `chaiHttp` (http integration tests library) and `mongodb` (MongoDB driver) are used.

 The project's other dependencies are `Socket.IO` (web socket communication), `bcrypt.js` (encryption), `sendgrid` (SendGrid mail service) and `html-pdf-node` (HTML to PDF).

+### Installation instructions
+1. Create a MongoDB database.
+To populate the database along the correct pattern, you can follow the data pattern described by `test/testMaxData.js`, or copy and use the functions in `integrationtests.js` to create and populate your own local database.

+2. Run `git clone https://github.com/xlsson/bth-editor-server` to clone this repository.

+3. Run `npm install` to install the dependencies listed in `package.json`.

+4. Create a `./temppf` folder, for temporary PDF file storage.

+5. Create the JSON-files `.db/config.json` and `.db/testconfig.json`. `.db/config.json` should include the properties `username`, `password`, and `dbname` for your database, a random `jwtsecret` string used to create JSON web tokens, and two properties for SendGrid (for the e-mail sharing service): `sendgridsender` (e-mail address) and `sendgridsecret`.
+To get the last two properties, create a SendGrid account.

 ### Installing new modules
 To install a new module in the project, use `npm install <module-name>` in the